Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 M999 B-1 P"OFF" ; Shut down SBC
 M999 B-1 ; Reboot SBC
 ```
-Or connect via SSH, or open a terminal, and send `shutdown -h now` to shutdown, or `shutdown -r now` to reboot.
+Or connect via SSH, or open a terminal, and send `sudo systemctl poweroff` to shutdown, or `sudo systemctl reboot` to reboot.

 If you have a keyboard and monitor connected to your SBC, or connect via VNC, you can simply use the Operating system shutdown and reboot menu option.